Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 ```

 As well as compiling `averages.rs` into a static library, `rustc` has also
-emitted some helpful notes needed for linking the library into one executable.
+emitted some helpful notes needed for linking the library into an executable.

 ## The C Program